 Why would it be inappropriate to discount tax shield cash flows at the risk-free rate as MM do?

 How will your estimates of the levered cost of equity be biased if you use the MM or Hamada models when growth is present?
 Why does this matter?

 An unlevered firm has a value of \$100 million.
 An otherwise identical but levered firm has \$30 million in debt.
-Suppose that the firm is growing at a constant rate of 5%, the corporate tax rate is 40%, the cost of debt is 6%, and the unlevered cost of equity is 8% (assume r{sU} is the appropriate discount rate for the tax shield).
-What is the value of the levered firm?
-What is the value of the stock?
-What is the levered cost of equity? (\$124 million; \$94 million; 8.64%)
+Suppose both firms are growing at a constant rate of 5%, the corporate tax rate is 40%, the cost of debt is 6%, and the unlevered cost of equity is 8% (assume r{sU} is the appropriate discount rate for the tax shield).
+What is the value of the levered firm? (\$124 million) What is the value of the stock? (\$94 million) What is the levered cost of equity?
+(8.64%)